 Steptoe's Diversity Committee reflects a broad cross-section of the firm.
 We have three affinity groups: Multicultural Attorneys at Steptoe (MAS), the Women’s Forum, and the LGBT Forum.
 MAS meets regularly to discuss matters related to retention and advancement, as well as professional and business development.
 The Women’s Forum hosts networking events at various partner homes and sponsors discussions on how to succeed at Steptoe and work-life issues.
 Steptoe’s LGBT Forum brings together LGBT attorneys and allies.

 To assist the firm with its diversity and inclusion efforts, in 2011 Steptoe constituted an external Diversity Advisory Board (DAB).
 The mission of the DAB is to serve as a conduit through which Steptoe can import current information on innovative inclusion strategies, business trends, and challenges in the legal market, as well as to ensure accountability and to advocate for Steptoe's success.
 The general counsel of one of the firm’s major clients chairs the DAB, and its membership includes a former associate general counsel of a major corporation, as well as high-level officials of leading national and international corporations and nonprofits, a law school dean, and a noted author.
-Steptoe's leadership listens to and has adopted recommendations put forth by the DAB.
+Steptoe's leadership confers with and has adopted DAB recommendations.

 As a firm, Steptoe strives to differentiate itself not only by delivering the highest-quality legal services to our clients, but also by accomplishing that goal with a talented, creative, diverse, and engaged team of professionals.
 Steptoe is widely recognized as a democratic, collegial firm.
 Our goal is to provide all lawyers at all levels the opportunity to participate in the life of the firm and its decision-making process.